-"Other receivables" include the investments from new products/initiatives: note the loans to SMEs guaranteed by the State (amounting to Euro 19 million) and loans through the Salary-backed loans product for Euro 13 million.
+"Other receivables" also include the investments from new products/initiatives: note the loans to SMEs guaranteed by the State (amounting to Euro 19 million) and loans through the Salary-backed loans product for Euro 13 million.

 "Equity investments" represents the value of the investments in the companies Candia S.p.A. and St.Ing.
 S.p.A., both involved in the non-performing loans sector and the credit management sector.
-The entry into the shareholding structure of the two companies is in The percentage of impaired loans to the total portfolio in place is low, and amounts to 3.5%.
-The non-performing loans (amounting to Euro 8 million) almost all relate to positions with local entities with financial difficulties, a significant portion of which were acquired and priced by taking account of the extent of the difficulties of the debtor which was already known when they were being acquired. keeping with the growth strategy of the Bank and its business diversification.
+The entry into the shareholding structure of the two companies is in keeping with the growth strategy of the Group and its business diversification.